This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 Pros

-• Heavy duty steel construction holds up reliably at full extension over years of daily use — the stand does not wobble or creep downward when loaded with two 22-inch to 27-inch monitors within its weight spec
+- Heavy duty steel construction holds up at full extension over years of daily use — no wobble or creep when loaded with two monitors within weight spec

-• C-clamp and grommet mounting options are included in the box — C-clamp installs in under five minutes; grommet mount is useful for desks with existing cable holes or thick surfaces that clamps cannot grip
+- C-clamp and grommet mounting both included — C-clamp installs in five minutes, grommet mount works for desks with existing cable holes or thick surfaces clamps cannot grip

-• Built-in cable routing channels keep power and display cables organized from monitor to desk surface — a meaningful improvement over letting cables drape freely across the dual monitor arrangement
+- Built-in cable routing channels keep power and display cables organized between monitor and desk surface

 Cons

-• Maximum 27-inch monitor support is adequate for most setups, but the weight rating drops when monitors exceed 20 lbs — verify your specific monitor weight before purchasing
+- Maximum 27-inch monitor support adequate for most setups, but weight rating drops for heavier monitors above 20 lbs — verify your specific monitor weight before ordering

 Ergotron LX Dual Monitor Arm